Three years full-time.

 To succeed in this competitive but hugely inspiring industry, we give you the necessary creative, technical, critical and entrepreneurial skills.

-Unlike many other university courses, we put a lot of emphasis on production and post production sound.
+Unlike many other university courses, we put a lot of emphasis on production and post-production sound.
 You explore it in a creative way, learning how to edit dialogue and apply sound effects, for instance.

 Throughout the degree you work with industry-standard software and equipment, ensuring you are fully prepared to enter into this profession.
-See Facilities and Resources further down this page for information about our studio and supply of equipment.
+See Facilities and Resources further down this page for information about our studios and supply of equipment.

 In the first year, you are introduced to both practical and critical approaches to your work and you start to develop your own professional portfolio.

 In the second year, you further develop critical and analytical skills and conceptual and audio-visual creativity, resulting in the making and production of short films.